 It’s easy to use a credit card to fill in the shortage.
 But before you know it, you’ve run up massive balances, with no idea how you’re going to pay off your credit cards.

 According to Experian, the average credit card balance is just below $6,200, and Americans, on average, carry four credit cards.

-According to The Motley Fool, the average American family with credit card debt owes over $15,000.
-Whether you’re below or above this average, this article will give you the basics for paying it off.
-And get rid of it forever.
+Whether you’re below or above the average, this article will give you the basics for paying it off faster and getting rid of it forever.